oskariorg/oskari-frontend/api/mapping/mapmodule/vectortilelayerplugin.md

 }
 ```

 And each key has object value with one or both keys `featureStyle`, `optionalStyles`.
-Content of these is defined at (AddFeaturesToMapRequest)[./request/addfeaturestomaprequest.md] documentation.
+Content of these is defined at AddFeaturesToMapRequest documentation.
 Full style example:

 ```javascript
 "styles": {